jeffling/wallaby-vinyl-adapter/README.md

 # wallaby-vinyl-adapter
 This simple vinyl adapter will allow you to use gulp/vinyl plugins with [wallaby.js](http://wallabyjs.com).

-This is early on development, so any issues and pull requests are greatly appreciate.
+This is early in development, so any issues and pull requests are greatly appreciate.

 ## USAGE
 The adapter takes in a gulp/vinyl plugin and returns `function(file, done)`.
 Just pass in the options like you would in gulp.